sachinm001/PaaS-Serverless-Arch/Hands-on lab/03-Integrate-API-Management-with-Your-Azure-Functions.md

     ![](media/ex3task5img9.png)

 1. You can see a precreated Subscription key called **Built-in all-access subscription**.
-This is a master key which works for all the API under this particular API Management service.
+This is a master key which works for all the API under this particular API Management service.But for now you will create a new subscription key for the API that you created.
 Click on **+Add subscription**.

     ![](media/ex3task5img10.png)